C-30. Developing Collections: Donors, Libraries & Booksellers

 Johan has lectured and taught at Yale, Cornell, University of Wisconsin, Emory, UVA, Pace, Concordia University Montreal, Ohio State and MOMA PS1.Full Bio »

-Katherine Reagan is Ernest Stern ‘56 Curator of Rare Books & Manuscripts and Assistant Director for Collections, Division of Rare and Manuscript Collections, Cornell University.
-She was Chair of the Rare Books and Manuscripts Section of the Association of College & Research Libraries (a division of the American Library Association) in 2004–05.Full Bio »
+Katherine Reagan is Ernest L. Stern ‘56 Curator of Rare Books & Manuscripts for Cornell University Library’s Division of Rare and Manuscript Collections.
+She was Chair of the Rare Books and Manuscripts Section of the Association of College & Research Libraries (a division of the American Library Association) in 2005–06.
+She teaches book history for Cornell University’s Department of Literatures in English and serves on the faculties of Rare Book School and the Colorado Antiquarian Book Seminar.Full Bio »